The salary-day autopilot

 Here's how to set it up in about eight minutes.

-Why payday is the only logical trigger
+Why payday is the only trigger that works

 What percentage to pick

 If you've never given regularly before, start at 0.5%.
 On a £35,000 salary that's £14.58 per month.
-You will not notice £14.58.
+You won't notice £14.58.

-Adding Gift Aid does the heavy lifting
+Gift Aid does the heavy lifting

 Choosing where the money goes